- français

 - Snow cover variability and interaction with vegetation

-- Snow cover-climate interactions at various scales
+- Snow cover-climate interactions at various spatio-temporal scales

 - Measurement methods and field techniques